 Anyone can benefit from Alexander Technique lessons, no matter what age you are or fitness level you have.
 There is nothing strenuous about learning Alexander Technique.
-It is not a physical exercise.
-Instead you learn how to change unhelpful habits which cause unnecessary tension, stress or even pain .
-With the help of your teacher's skilled and gentle touch and their verbal guidance you learn to use every part of yourself -mind and body- to work together in a unified way.
+It is not a physical exercise regime.
+Instead through guidance, observation and participation you learn how to change unhelpful habits of movement which cause unnecessary tension, stress or pain .
+With the help of your teacher's skilled and gentle touch and verbal guidance you learn to use every part of yourself -mind and body- to work together in a unified way.
 Poise, vitality and co-ordination all improve and movement becomes lighter, easier and more enjoyable.
 Essentially you learn how to make less effort and loosen the grip of habit.

 Professor Nicholaas Tinbergen, Nobel Prize winner for medicine and physiology